Pelvic organ prolapse

 Diastasis Recti, a condition often ignored by the medical community, is a problem that screams for more attention.
 That is why everyone, including men and women, should be assessed.
-A sign of this is a dome shape when doing a crunch.
+A sign of diastasis is a dome shape when doing a crunch.
 Many people are unaware they have a separation, and this can cause bigger problems.
 Moreover, many exercises performed in popular workout programs can worsen diastasis recti.
 As can improper breathing (causing excessive intra-abdominal pressure), less-than-ideal posture, and under-recruitment of the deeper core muscles.

 Diastasis recti is a separation of your rectus abdominis, the outermost abdominal muscles (the 6-pack muscles!).
-It most often occurs in women during pregnancy or during pushing, but can be present in both men and women outside of pregnancy and postpartum.
+It most often occurs in women during pregnancy or during pushing, but can also be present in both men and women outside of pregnancy and postpartum.
 When these muscle separate, the connective tissue that runs vertically between the left and right sides (linea alba) joining these muscles stretches sideways, causing it to become thinner and weaker.
 It literally becomes like plastic wrap, not being able to support your belly button, back and organs.
 This dramatically increases the risk for a hernia.

 100% of women have some extent of diastasis recti in the 3rd trimester.
-In some cases, if the gap is very small, it will shrink in the first few weeks postpartum.
+In some cases, it will resolve in the first few weeks postpartum.
 But what many do not know is that if left untreated, this distance at 8 weeks remains unchanged at 1 year postpartum!
 Diastasis recti and pelvic floor problems tend to be present together.
 66% of women with diastasis recti have some level of pelvic floor dysfunction.

 Surgery should be your very last resort!
 If you decide on surgery, abdominal muscles must be strengthened beforehand to maintain the integrity of the sutures.
 The surgery to repair this requires a hipbone to hipbone incision and the recovery is very difficult.
-That is why corrective exercises are recommended first, and from what we have seen with clients, in most cases that is enough to close the gap.
+That is why corrective exercises are recommended first, and from what we have seen with clients, in most cases that is enough.

 Below are testimonials from some of our clients who had diastasis recti: